vicnetto/hackdays2025/README.md

 - [Explore existing ideas](../../issues) or [propose your own](../../issues/new) — every idea is welcome, big or small!
 - Find teammates, discuss projects, and brainstorm together in [discussions](../../discussions).
-- When you're ready, join a team or create a new one by making a [pull request to teams.md](teams.md) make to follow the example provide
+- When you're ready, join a team or create a new one by making a [pull request to teams.md](teams.md) make sure to follow the example provide.
     ```
     ## Team name